Search Arena: Analyzing Search-Augmented LLMs: Search Arena Platform

 \section{Search Arena Platform}

-As described in \autoref{sec:dataset}, Search Arena (\url{https://legacy.lmarena.ai/?search}) is an open, crowdsourced evaluation platform for search-augmented LLMs, launched on March 18, 2025.
+As described in \autoref{sec:dataset}, Search Arena (\url{https://arena.ai/search}) is an open, crowdsourced evaluation platform for search-augmented LLMs, launched on March 18, 2025.
+It should be noted that the platform's user interface has been changed and the data for this study has been collected through the legacy interface (see \autoref{fig:platform}).
 This section outlines our data collection and release protocols, followed by a description of the supported models and key design decisions.